johnprovazek/asteroids/README.md

 ## Description

-This project is a recreation and expanded upon version of the classic Atari 2600 game Asteroids.
+This project is inspired by the classic Atari 2600 game Asteroids.
 This project was developed for a computer graphics course at CSU Chico.

-Built using vanilla javascript and WebGL.
+Built using vanilla JavaScript and WebGL.

 ## Installation